By Frank Santucci OMI, Coordinator of the Mazenodian Family Committee.

 In his lifetime, St Eugene’s enthusiastic and zealous heart was described as being “as large as the world” – the charism congress proved that his heritage continues to be alive and strong as all the members of the Mazenodian Family grow in their cooperation with his same missionary zeal.

 Video presentations from the Congress are available for viewing below.
 The first is a just-posted presentation featuring Sandra Prather, HOMI who speaks about her personal experience with the charism of St. Eugene.
 The second features Fr.
 Frank Santucci, OMI, and the third is a keynote address by Thomas Bushlack, Ph.
-D. In the coming weeks there will be one more featuring Fr.
+D. The fourth is another keynote by Fr.
 Ron Rolheiser, OMI.